 Medical interpreters are invaluable at hospitals.
 When medical interpreting isn’t a priority for a hospital, patients who do not speak the language might feel hesitant to ask questions when they don’t understand something.
 Even when a medical interpreter is supplied, if it seems like a hassle to meet with him or her — such as when patients have to endure a lengthy wait to see the interpreter — they might decide it’s not worth their time to get clarification.

-These problems can be avoided when hospital staff ensures that there are enough medical interpreters available to their patients.
-They should be readily available to patients during their stay, especially during the hospital discharge process.
-Clearly, the benefits for both patients and hospitals are worth making an effort to meet medical interpreting needs.
+These problems can be avoided when hospital staff ensures that there are enough medical interpreters available to their patients during their stay and especially during the hospital discharge process.
+The benefits for both patients and hospitals are worth making an effort to meet medical interpreting needs.

-Ensure your patients are receiving the best care possible — contact Accredited Language for professional in-person and remote interpreting services.
+Ensure your patients are receiving the best care possible — contact Accredited Language for professional in-person and remote interpreting services in 200+ languages and dialects.